youarenothimbro/maintenance/README.md

 You can do whatever you want with the code :)

-# Made by ScaTix can also be changed
+# Made by nCollective can also be changed